scorpion-ajay/TradeStats/README.md

 I wrote this application which you can run locally in any OS, it gives the basic trade level stats.

+If you are looking for particular feature, you can reach out to me on Facebook: https://www.facebook.com/profile.php?id=100072467109975

 ## Available commands:
   process <full excel path in double quotes> <sheet Index in excel workbook> <count of top rows to skip>  - Load and process Excel